esa-tu-darmstadt/SCAIE-V/README.md

 # SCAIE-V
 ## Welcome to SCAIE-V: An Open-Source SCAlable Interface for ISA Extensions for RISC-V Processors!

+## NEWS: SCAIE-V gets an upgrade!

+In the following weeks we will release an improved version of SCAIE-V!
+It comes with:
+* better abstraction
+    * less work for ISAX module (no result multiplexing or storing destination address for decoupled execution etc.)
+    * less logic within the core (more reliable tool, better verification, ease support for new cores)
+* fewer stalls in case of data hazards (if the microarchitecture of the core allows, results may be returned in earlier stages than the WB stage)
+* support for 5-stage VexRiscv
+* improved tool structure
+* some bug fixes
+* more detailed use of the tool

+Stay tuned!

 ## What is SCAIE-V?
 SCAIE-V is a:
 - Portable =  supports different microarchitectures